CNRFisheries/Survey_gap/README.md

 library(sqldf)

 #SET INPUTS IN "Workflow_Surveygaps.R":
--line 3: Feature selection = FALSE/TRUE: if FALSE MaxEnt run on all environmental variables.
+line 3: Feature selection = FALSE/TRUE: if FALSE MaxEnt run on all environmental variables.
-                                         if TRUE MaxEnt select only the variables with a certain level of importance from the first run performig a second run only on these variables
--line 4: generate vector with the name of the species to compute.
-The names of the species have to be the same of the name of the files in the folder "data"
-         e.g.: folder= "data/Solea_solea.csv"
+                                         if TRUE MaxEnt select only the variables with a certain level of importance from the first run performig a second run only on these variables line 4: generate vector with the name of the species to compute.
+The names of the species have to be the same of the name of the files in the folder "data" e.g.: folder= "data/Solea_solea.csv"
 		       vector= species<-c("Solea_solea","Sepia_officinalis", "Melicertus_keraturus", "Squilla_mantis", "Pecten_jacobeus")
--line 5: generate vector with years.
+line 5: generate vector with years.
 The years have to be the same as the Environmental_inputs subfolders
          e.g.: folder= "Environmental_inputs/MaxEnt_2019/CHL_summer_2019.asc"
 		       vector= years<-c(2019,2020,2021)